Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Equivalence between mirror map and Lagrangian Floer approach

 \subsubsection{Semi-Fano toric surfaces}

-In the paper \cite{chan-lau} by the first and the second authors, the open Gromov-Witten invariants and superpotenials $W^{\textrm{LF}}$ of semi-Fano toric surfaces have been computed.
+In the paper \cite{chan-lau} by the first and the second authors, the open GW invariants and superpotenials $W^{\text{LF}}$ of semi-Fano toric surfaces have been computed.
 The main result is the following:

 \begin{theorem}[The instanton-corrected superpotential in surface case \cite{chan-lau}] Let $X$ be a compact semi-Fano toric surface.
 Let $\beta\in\pi_2(X,\mathbf{T})$ be a class of disks with Maslov index two bounded by a Lagrangian torus fiber $\mathbf{T}$.
-Then the genus zero one-point open Gromov-Witten invariant $n_\beta$ is either one or zero according to whether $\beta$ is admissible or not.
+Then the genus 0 one-point open GW invariant $n_\beta$ is either one or zero according to whether $\beta$ is admissible or not.

 As a consequence,

 where

 \end{theorem}